May 7, 2001

 - Humanistic Approaches courses explore these issues over time or across cultures.

 Students in Mathematical Approaches courses develop an appreciation of the power of Mathematics and formal methods to provide a way of understanding a problem unambiguously, describing its relation to other problems, and specifying an approach to its solution.
 Students in Mathematical Approaches courses develop various mathematical skills, an understanding of formal reasoning, and a facility with applications.

 - These goals are met by courses that treat formal reasoning in one of the following areas.

 - Quantitative reasoning: The ability to work with numeric data, to reason from those data, and to understand what can and can not be inferred from those data;

-- Logical reasoning: The study of formal logic, at least to the extent that is required to understand mathematical proof.
+- Logical reasoning: The study of formal logic, at least to the extent required to understand the mathematical proof.

-- The algorithmic method: The ability to analyze a problem, to design a systematic way of addressing that problem (an algorithm), and to implement that algorithm in a computer programming language.
+- The algorithmic method: The ability to analyze a problem, design a systematic way of addressing that problem (an algorithm), and implement that algorithm in a computer programming language.

 - Where these skills or methods are taught within the context of a discipline other than mathematics or computer science, they must receive greater attention than the disciplinary material.